KirilRafaylov/Programming-Fundamentals-with-Java/README.md

 In this repo you can find all the tasks from lectures and exercises from the following course __Programming Fundamentals with Java__ held by www.softuni.bg and also my solutions to all tasks.
+The following course introduces how we can use arrays, methods, lists, objects and classes, associative arrays and how to process text while programming with Java.
 - __Basic Syntax, Conditional Statements and Loops__
 - __Data Types and Variables__
 - __Arrays__